Published: January 26, 2026

 Police Response

 The National Police Agency (NPA) continues to improve the emergency response system in Ulaanbaatar and has the ability in most instances to pinpoint the location of emergency calls, including those from a cell phone.
 However, the police do not have English speakers on duty.
-Ulaanbaatar does not have a dedicated tourist police unit or a centralized incident reporting system but relies on the Foreign Relations Division of the NPA as the focal point for foreign nationals who needs police assistance.
+Ulaanbaatar does not have a dedicated tourist police unit or a centralized incident reporting system but relies on the Foreign Relations Division of the NPA as the focal point for foreign nationals who need police assistance.

 Mongolia has subjected foreign citizens to exit bans for a variety of reasons, including pending civil disputes, pending criminal investigations, or immigration violations.
 Once an exit ban comes into force, it stays valid until the dispute resolves administratively, a court renders a decision, or the entity that requested the ban asks for it to end.
 Foreigners subjected to a criminal investigation or complaint may face detention or be unable to leave the country while legal proceedings are pending, even for petty crimes.
 Strongly consider retaining legal counsel for even minor offenses, as the Mongolian legal system is complicated and difficult for non-citizens to navigate.
 Foreigners may have to retain and pay for the services of registered translators when they are victims of reported crimes or accused of crimes.